Weixin Cai | 蔡 伟鑫

 Research

-My research interests fall into two general categories.
 Most of my research concerns causation, with an equal focus on the more metaphysically oriented discussion on its essential features, as well as the diversity and complexity of causal relationships in scientific contexts.
 I examine specific kinds of causal relationships in science (esp. social sciences), both to uncover their distinct metaphysical and epistemological characteristics and to assess whether our “grand” theories of causation provide a plausible and informative foundation for understanding these particular causal relationships.

 Another research focus of mine is theoretical virtues, within both the contexts of scientific theories and philosophical theories.
 Some theoretical virtues that I am currently investigating include simplicity and scope.